If you can master B2B Lead generation, your business will thrive.

 - Mobile apps

-Not every channel will work for every business.
-And it doesn’t need to.
+Along those lines, keep in mind that not every channel will work for every business.
+And that’s just fine.

 Sometimes, simplicity is best.